Plenyx/PlenBotLogUploader/remote-server/README.md

 ## General rules

 * if your server responds, it must respond in JSON with utf-8 encoding
-* your server must be accessible from the machine from which you intent to use the uploader
+* your server must be accessible from the machine from which you intend to use the uploader
 * your server must be responding in http status codes

 ## Pinging logs

-To ping logs you need to implement a REST response that would react to either GET, DELETE, PUT, POST or PATCH method requests.
+To ping logs, you need to implement a REST response that would react to either GET, DELETE, PUT, POST or PATCH method requests.

 You can optionally implement this JSON response structure as a server response: